 Our breasts start making changes for feeding around 16 weeks of pregnancy.
-Every woman has a different experience, and it sounds like your body is leaking colostrum.
+Every lactating person has a different experience, and it sounds like your body is leaking colostrum.
 Leaking or not leaking doesn't show how much milk we will have later.
-For example, leaking colostrum while pregnant doesn't mean a woman will have tons of milk, and not leaking doesn't mean you won't have enough.
-It is all about our individual responses
+For example, leaking colostrum while pregnant doesn't mean you will have tons of milk, and not leaking doesn't mean you won't have enough.
+It is all about our individual responses.

 You can collect milk before your baby is born.
 Generally it isn't recommended to actively express until you are 36 weeks pregnant.
 If you are leaking, you could do passive collection, which means providing a way for the milk to be collected as it leaks out.
 There are different ways to do this -- like breast shells, or Milkies Milk Savers.

 At 36 weeks hand expression is recommended over pumping.

 If a person is pregnant with multiples, has had preterm labor in the past, gets strong contractions from breast stimulation, or is on pelvic rest, actively removing colostrum (pumping or hand expression) is not recommended and can be dangerous as it could contribute to preterm labor.

 Otherwise, the way the body works is, we have these receptor sites that respond to oxytocin (the love hormone, released during orgasms, breast stimulation, and even while eating chocolate).
 During the majority of pregnancy, these receptors are closed -- they are not open to fully receive oxytocin when it is released in the body.
 Toward the end of pregnancy, the last few weeks, these receptor sites open up and become sensitive and ready for oxytocin -- this is because oxytocin is what creates the contractions in labor.